 Statistics Canada carries census every 5 years, with 2016 being the last run.
-The census data provides a wealth of insights but are published in raw format.
+The census data by Statistics Canada provides a wealth of insights but are published in raw format.
 Post-processing work is needed to extrapolate information, such as median income of a neighbourhood, age distribution of a city, etc. For someone like myself without any background in geographical informatics, it took a bit of learning to see how these work together.

 The following information are typically included in the Census data: